Psalms For Life

 let them know they’re just puny men!
 Selah

-Psalms 9 and 10 are crafted as a single acrostic, with Hebrew’s “a” (aleph) beginning Psalm 9, its “z” (tav) beginning Psalm 10’s final poetic unit.
+Psalms 9 and 10 are crafted as a single acrostic, Psalm 9 beginning with Hebrew’s “a” (aleph), Psalm 10’s final poetic unit beginning with its “z” (tav).
 This tells us the two psalms complete each other.

-David praises God for his just judgment of those who oppress the helpless, and he isn’t talking theory, but rather about his own cause, his enemies, his deliverance.
+David praises God for his just judgment of those who oppress the helpless.
+And he isn’t just talking theory, but rather about his own cause, his enemies, his deliverance.
 Whether he’s thinking of God’s protecting him from Saul or defeating the Philistines, David has learned from experience that YHWH’s reign isn’t interrupted by his enemies’ abuse of power.
 God never ignores the cry of the afflicted, never deserts those who trust in him.

 This prompts David to ask God to take down the oppressor on behalf of the oppressed.
 But again, his prayer is personal, not generic.
 He needs deliverance now.
-With death threatening to swallow him alive, David has learned what to expect from God.
-In God’s economy, evil is its own undoing—no one is crafty enough to avoid the traps they set for others.
+With death threatening to swallow him alive, David has previously learned what he can expect from God.
+In God’s economy, evil is its own undoing: no one is crafty enough to avoid the traps they set for others.
 Knowing what God is like, David freely asks him to judge his enemies, cut them down to size, and stop them from flagrantly defying God.

 Prayer: